 The Livery Hall

 The room was returned to its original appearance after the Second World War when the opportunity was taken to eliminate some of the more obvious Victorian alterations, including the stained glass.
 The alcove in the north-east corner, now containing plate, was the original entrance to the Hall.
-The ceiling was replaced in 1932-33 because of death watch beetle.
+The ceiling was replaced in 1932-33 because of death watch beetle which proved to be the salvation of the Hall from incendiaries during the Blitz.
 It was designed by George Alexander Gale, later the Company’s Surveyor, and modelled on the ceiling of the Old School Room at Winchester College.

 • Reception – 250

-• Dinner/Lunch ‘E’ shape – 158
+• Dinner / Lunch (E shape layout) – 158

 • Round tables – 120